mpi4py.futures

 With these issues in mind, mpi4py.futures

-supports an additonal, more
+supports an additional, more

 traditional, SPMD-like usage pattern requiring MPI-1 calls only.
 Python